-Course Structures of M.Tech., M.Tech.+Ph.D.
-Dual Degree, and PhD Programs in Electrical Engineering and Syllabi of Courses
+Course Structure of MTech, MTech+PhD Dual Degree and PhD Program in Electrical Engineering and Syllabi of Courses

-Course Structure of Mtech / Mtech + PhD Dual Degree Program in Communications and Signal Processing (CSP)
+Course Structure of MTech / MTech + PhD Dual Degree Program in Communications and Signal Processing (CSP)

 Qualifying Degree: 1.
-BE/Btech or equivalent degree in Electrical or Electronics and Communication or Electronics and Instrumentation or Telecommunication or Information Technology; AND 2.
+BE/BTech or equivalent degree in Electrical or Electronics and Communication or Electronics and Instrumentation or Telecommunication or Computer Science and Engineering or Information Technology; AND 2.
 GATE qualification in Electronics and Communication (EC).

-For IIT graduates with equal to or more than 7.0 CPI/CGPA, the GATE qualification is exempted.
+IIT graduates with 8.0 or more CPI/CGPA are exempted from GATE qualification.

-Eligibility: The first class in the qualifying degree i.e. (i) A minimum of 60 % marks for GEN/OBC (55% for SC/ST) category in aggregate or as specified by the university/institute OR (ii) A minimum CPI of 6.0 for GEN/OBC (5.5 for SC/ST) category on the scale of 10; with corresponding proportional requirements when the scales are other than on 10 (for example 4.8 for GEN/OBC category (4.4 for SC/ST) on a scale of 8) OR (iii) A first class as specified by the university/institute.
+Eligibility: First class in the qualifying degree i.e. (i) A minimum of 60 % marks for GEN/OBC (55% for SC/ST) category in aggregate or as specified by the university/institute OR (ii) A minimum CPI of 6.0 for GEN/OBC (5.5 for SC/ST) category on the scale of 10; with corresponding proportional requirements when the scales are other than on 10 (for example 4.8 for GEN/OBC category (4.4 for SC/ST) on a scale of 8) OR (iii) A first class as specified by the university/institute.

-Selection criteria: GATE Score/ CSIR-JRF (Engineering Science) or Equivalent Fellowship + Interview.
+Selection criteria: GATE Score + Interview.

-Category of Admission: (i) TA: Teaching Assistantship (ii) SW: excellent eligible sponsored candidates (without MHRD TA ship) from the reputed R & D Organizations and Industry
+Category of Admission: (i) TA: Teaching Assistantship ((ii) IS: Institute Staff on part-time basis; (iii) SW: excellent eligible sponsored candidates (without MHRD TA ship) from the reputed R & D Organizations and Industry on full-time and part-time basis; (iv) DF: Candidates from the Defense Forces.

-Course Structure for two-year Full-time M. Tech.
+Course Structure of M. Tech.
 Program

-Course Code Course Name Contact hours (L-T-P) Credits EE 603 Optimization Techniques 3-0-0 3 EE 641 / EE 441 Advanced Signal Processing 3-0-0 3 EE 643 Detection and Estimation Theory 3-0-0 3 EE 701 Time-Frequency Analysis 3-0-0 3 ZZ XXX Elective-I X-X-X 3 Total minimum credits earned during ng the semester 15 Additional course (as per the requirement basis) HS 641 English Communication Skills 2-0-2 3
+Course Code Course Name Contact hours (L-T-P) Credits EE 603 Optimization Techniques 3-0-0 3 EE 641 / EE 441 Advanced Signal Processing 3-0-0 3 EE 643 Detection and Estimation Theory 3-0-0 3 EE 701 Time-Frequency Analysis 3-0-0 3 ZZ XXX Elective-I X-X-X 3 Total minimum credits earned during the semester Additional course (as per the requirement basis) HS 641 English Communication Skills 2-0-2 PP/NP

 Course Code Course Name Contact hours (L-T-P) Credits

-EE 604 Soft Computing Techniques 3-0-0 3
+CS 601 / CS 401 Soft Computing 2-0-2 3

 EE 642 Wireless Communication 3-0-0 3

 EE 644 Image Processing 3-0-0 3

 EE 646 / EE 446 Information and Coding Theory 3-0-0 3

 ZZ XXX Elective-II X-X-X 3

 EE 698 PG seminar course 0-2-0 2

-Total minimum credits earned dur ing the semester 17
+Total minimum credits earned during the semester 17

-2 nd Year: Semester-III
+2nd Year: Semester-III